GhassenJamoussi99/StudyBrain/README.md

 # StudyBrain

-The app is called "StudyBrain" and is designed to help students in various aspects.
+The app is called "StudyBrain" and was developed to help students with various aspects of their studies and daily life.

 ![alt text](https://i.imgur.com/tQZJ3xK.png)